qucontrol/krotov/docs/09_howto.rst

 How to parallelize the optimization
 -----------------------------------

-Krotov's method is inherently parallel accross different objectives.
+Krotov's method is inherently parallel across different objectives.
 See :mod:`krotov.parallelization`, and the :ref:`/notebooks/05_example_transmon_xgate.ipynb` for an example.